-- 165 We model the sedimentation history of single foraminifera using the the SEAMUS sediment accumulation model (Lougheed, 2020).
-This stochastic model uses the same established understanding of bioturbation (Berger and Heath, 1968; Pisias, 1983; Bard, 2001) that is also incorporated into previous sediment accumulation models (Trauth, 1998, 2013; Dolman and Laepple, 2018), but differs in model execution in that it is explicitly designed for the purpose of modelling single foraminifera, thus making it a suitable sediment model for use in this IFA evaluation study.
-170 Furthermore, the stochastic nature of the model, combined with an ensemble approach, is ideal for simulating bioturbation of single foraminifera, which is in itself a stochastic process.
+bioturbation of single foraminifera, which is in itself a stochastic process.
 Furthermore, this bioturbation model is capable of receiving temporally dynamic input for all parameters.
-Our period of interest spans 20 ka BP to 1989 CE, so we have run the SEAMUS model from 30 ka BP to 1989 CE to provide sufficient model spin-up for our period of interest.
-The model is run here using a 175 monthly timestep resolution (to match the timestep resolution of TRACE-21ka), whereby single synthetic foraminifera are generated at each monthly time-step and added to the top of the sediment archive after which the BD of the sediment archive is uniformly mixed.
-All simulations are run with an appropriate BD of 10 cm, following previous studies (Trauth et al., 1997; Boudreau, 1998).
-Some 180 of our model run scenarios assume a temporally constant foraminiferal abundance, in such cases we assign a constant per timestep for a bundance that results in 104 for a minifera per cm of sediment (i.e. the prescribed per timestep abundance is higher in the case of higher SAR and viceversa).
-In the case of model runs with temporally dynamic foraminiferal abundance, the amount of foraminfiera per cm that will result in 100 foraminifera per timestep (i.e. month) for the given SAR is simulated, allowing temporal (i.e. monthly) changes in abundance to be modelled with sufficient 185 statistical power (i.e. if relative abundance of the species drops from 0.56 to 0.55 then it will result in one less foraminifera of the species being simulated for a timestep).
-All of our model run scenarios are carried out using 100 ensemble runs in SEAMUS, thus fully capturing (for 100 percentiles) the stochastic nature of bioturbation (i.e. the fact that no two sediment archives formed under the same 190 conditions will be exactly alike).
-Subsequently, four separate randomised 'picking' scenarios are carried out on each of the 100 ensembles, whereby 50, 100, 500 or 104 synthetic foraminifera are randomly picked from each discrete 1 cm depth slice of the synthetic core, whereby the picker is assumed to have perfectly identified the species in all cases, thus avoiding challenges associated with - 6 species mis-identification (Pracht et al., 2019).
-The 10^4 picking scenario is intentionally included as an unrealistically large sample size, essentially acting as a reference scenario virtually free of sample size noise.
-Finally, in some scenarios we add Gaussian noise of $\pm 1^{\circ}$ C to the SST of all simulated foraminifera, to mimic proxy uncertainty.
+Our period of interest spans from 20 ka to 1989 CE, so we have run the SEAMUS model from 30 ka to 1989 CE to provide sufficient model spin-up for our period of interest.
+The model is run here using a monthly timestep resolution (to match the timestep resolution of TRACE-21ka), whereby single synthetic foraminifera are generated at each monthly timestep and added to the top of the sediment archive after which the BD of the sediment archive is uniformly mixed.
+All simulations are run with an appropriate BD of 10 cm, following previous studies (Boudreau, 1998).
+Some of our model run scenarios assume a temporally constant foraminiferal abundance, in such cases we assign a constant per timestep foraminifera abundance that results in 10 foraminifera per centimetre of sediment (i.e. the prescribed per timestep abundance is higher in the case of higher SAR and vice versa).
+In the case of model runs with temporally dynamic foraminifera abundance, the amount of foraminifera per centimetre that will result in 100 foraminifera per timestep (i.e. month) for the given SAR is simulated, allowing temporal (i.e. monthly) changes in abundance to be modelled with sufficient statistical power (i.e. if relative abundance of the species drops from 0.56 to 0.55 then it will result in one less foraminifera of the species being simulated for a timestep).
+All of our model run scenarios are carried out using 100 ensemble runs in SEAMUS, thus fully capturing (for 100 percentiles) the stochastic nature of bioturbation (i.e. the fact that no two sediment archives formed under the same conditions will be exactly alike).
+Subsequently, four separate randomised picking scenarios are carried out on each of the 100 ensembles, whereby 50, 100, 500 or 10 synthetic foraminifera are randomly picked from each discrete 1 cm depth slice of the synthetic core, whereby the picker is assumed to have perfectly identified the species in all cases, thus avoiding challenges associated with species misidentification (Pracht et al., 2019).
+The $10^4$ picking scenario is intentionally included as an unrealistically large sample size, essentially acting as a reference scenario virtually free of sample size noise.
+Finally, in some scenarios we add Gaussian noise of $\pm 1$ °C to the SST of all simulated foraminifera, to mimic proxy uncertainty.
 All ensemble runs were performed using a Linux computer cluster provided by the Swedish National Infrastructure for Computing (SNIC) at the Uppsala Multidisciplinary Centre for Advanced Computational Science (UPPMAX).

-200 2.4 Climate model component
+2.4 Climate model component